robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “But what?”

 “Nothing,” I said.
-“It’s just that your rules sounnd frighteningly easy to get, in here.
+“It’s just that your rules sound frighteningly easy to get, in here.
 Out there...”

 The turn signal clicked softly.
 She turned into a very narrow road into the jungle.
 My stomach churned.